- Estimated time to complete: 5 minutes

 - Name: In the pop-up menu, set a name for your cluster using alphanumeric characters.

-- Cloud Profile: Choose from the 16 Azure data centers to host your dedicated MySQL clusters through ScaleGrid.
+- Cloud Profile: Choose from the different Azure, GCP, AWS and DigitalOcean data centers to host your dedicated MySQL clusters through ScaleGrid.
 Check out the data centers available under each cloud provider for MySQL here.

 - VM Size: Select your virtual machine (VM) size for the MySQL deployment you wish to create, ranging from Micro to X4XLarge.